SAR-Solutions/AndroidSARSolutions/README.md

 	<img hspace="20" src="static/Mockups/Mockup%20-%20Shift%20Report.png" width="25%">
 </p>

+A lot of the componenets aren't following material guidelines, the cases list isn't user friendly, the buttons are placed poorly, the navbar has no depth and there isn't a lot of depth in the UI overall (except for the cards, which are ready for take off).

 With my limited knowledge about design and user interaction at the time, these were nothing more than glorified wireframes.

 ### Alpha (12:23:19)
+The inital iteration of the app and the first realiztion of the mockups with a few design improvements.

 ## Build Instructions
 - Open project in [Android Studio](https://developer.android.com/studio/index.html)